Damo1155/Searchbox/README.md

 - [Priority 2] Disable selected options
 - [Priority 2] Add support for Tailwind, Bootstrap or standard CSS by using a variant
   - Could potentially be done with a JSON config file
+- [Priority 3] Add ESLint using the AirBnB ruleset
 - [Priority 3] Might be worth incorporating the useMemo hook for efficiency reasons
 - [Priority 3] Add translation support via react-i18next